ggondimrb/nlw2/README.md

 # nlw2
 Project carried out at RocketSeat's Next Level Week #2.
-Creation of an app to find developers with technologies in common nearby.
+Creation of an app to find teachers or give classes.
 Technologies used: React-native React and Node.Js.

 Technologies used:
 Node.js